 The link between fitness and work performance

-Working in the recruitment industry in Ireland is a very fast paced environment and can have a high burn out rate.
-I’ve found a huge benefit to my well-being, since committing to regular exercise.
-Whether we’re recruiting for engineering jobs, science jobs, R&D jobs or supply chain jobs in Ireland I’m definitely better equipped to deliver.
+Working in the fast-paced recruitment industry in Ireland can be demanding and often leads to burnout.
+However, I've discovered a remarkable improvement in my well-being since committing to regular exercise.
+Whether I'm recruiting for engineering jobs, science jobs, R&D jobs, or supply chain jobs in Ireland, my ability to deliver has significantly improved.

-Research has now shown the effect that exercise has on brain structure.
-Here is where I get a bit “sciency”… Research has shown that exercise (a brisk walk, a run, boot camp classes, cardio etc.) balances neurotransmitters and other chemicals in the brain.
-To be put into simpler terms it means influencing brain activity related to mood, attention, learning and motivation.
+Research has unveiled the profound impact of exercise on brain structure.
+Let's dive into the science a bit.
+Studies have shown that exercise, be it a brisk walk, a run, boot camp classes, or cardio workouts, rebalances neurotransmitters and other brain chemicals.
+In simpler terms, it influences brain activity related to mood, attention, learning, and motivation.

-Exercise also helps the brain and body cope better with stress, great news for people who work in high pressure environments (Can I get an amen) That’s why you’re likely to feel calmer, more alert, more motivated and better able to focus after exercise.
+Exercise also equips the brain and body to cope better with stress, which is excellent news for those working in high-pressure environments (Can I get an amen?).
+That's why you're likely to experience increased calmness, heightened alertness, enhanced motivation, and improved focus after a workout session.

-The turnaround point for me was when I suffered a nasty back injury (bulged/slipped discs – ouch!) and was out of action for a couple of weeks.
-Crutches were my new best friend and the simplest of tasks were a nightmare to achieve.
-It was at this time that I decided that I needed to do something.
-I never wanted to experience this pain again, I wanted to make myself strong, and I did just that.
+However, a turning point came when I suffered a severe back injury (bulged/slipped discs—ouch!) and had to take a break from physical activities for a couple of weeks.
+Crutches became my closest companions, and even the simplest tasks became nightmarish challenges.
+It was during this time that I realized I needed to take action.
+I never wanted to experience that pain again—I wanted to become stronger, and I did just that.

-I looked into local gyms in the area.
-Now, as I said before I did not want to be left to my own devices with a treadmill.
-I wanted to be involved in a different gym, to build strength, to be motivated, to be in classes with likeminded individuals, and to beat personal targets.
+I researched local gyms in my area.
+As mentioned earlier, I didn't want to be left to my own devices with a treadmill.
+I craved a different gym experience—one that focused on building strength, fostering motivation, offering classes with like-minded individuals, and enabling me to surpass personal goals.
 And I found it.

-Boot camp classes have been the best decision I’ve ever made, trainers are second to none and make training fun, and sure, you’re hardly able to walk after leg day but its 100% worth it.
-And I’m getting stronger which was the main goal.
-Being able to deadlift 100kg at 5 “3” with a history of back problems is an achievement in itself.
-Training 4 days a week isn’t a chore, I honestly love every moment I spend there
+Boot camp classes have been the best decision I've ever made.
+The trainers are exceptional, making workouts enjoyable.
+Admittedly, it's tough to walk after leg day, but it's worth every bit of effort.
+And I'm getting stronger, which was my primary goal.
+Being able to deadlift 100kg at 5'3" with a history of back problems is an achievement in itself.
+Training four days a week no longer feels like a chore—I genuinely cherish every moment spent there.

-So how does this tie in with my work performance?
-Before I started training I was tired, had no motivation and wasn’t in the best of health.
-Fast forward to the present day and I’m in a new job with CCP Recruitment which I love, I’m motivated, I’m pushing myself to do better every day, I stay late to catch up on work because I want to, not because I have to.
-And I feel better too (mentally and physically).
+So how does all of this tie in with my work performance?
+Before I started training, I felt exhausted, lacked motivation, and wasn't in the best health.
+Fast forward to today, and I'm in a new job at CCP Recruitment that I love.
+I'm motivated, constantly pushing myself to excel, and willingly stay late to catch up on work because I want to, not because I have to.
+Plus, I feel better mentally and physically.

-Focus on consistency, feeling good and enjoying your training and work environment.
+Focus on consistency, well-being, and enjoying your training and work environment.

-If you take the plunge and get involved with a training programme, a team or even making the decision to go for a brisk walk a couple of times a week you’ll soon throw your excuses out the window.
+If you take the plunge and engage in a training program, join a team, or simply decide to go for brisk walks a few times a week, you'll quickly toss your excuses out the window.